ssmirr/appdev-chapters/active-record.md

 == 20190422125330 CreateContacts: migrated (0.0037s) ==========================
 ```

-That's it.
-With these two commands, you now have a fully-formed database table _and_ a Ruby class that will help us easily interact with it (go check out the file that was created at `app/models/contact.rb`).
+That's it — with these two commands, you now have a fully-formed database table _and_ a Ruby class that will help us easily interact with it.

 We could just as easily add another table to our database — maybe a table called "companies" with columns "name", "industry", and a few others: